mlakolar/BUS41000/shinyApps/README.md

 # Lecture 01

-## Simple Histograms
+## simpleHistogram

 Illustration of the effect of number of bins on the appearance of a histogram.

+## wikiPageViews

-## Wikipedia Page Views Statistics
+Wikipedia Page Views Statistics.
 Plots Wikipedia article traffic statistics.

+## bivariateCorrelation

+Scatter plot of two variables.
+Explore how does the sample correlation affect the plot.

+## studentHeightWeight

-## Height and weight of schoolchildren
+Height and weight of schoolchildren